Sea Turtle Camp Costa Rica

 **Please note that all activities are subject to change without notice**

 Camp tuition includes all lodging, all meals from dinner on the first day to breakfast on the last day, 24-hour access to camp staff, admission to all activities, all equipment, and transportation including pick up and drop off from the San Jose’s Juan Santamaria International Airport (SJO), t-shirt, rashguard, Sea Turtle Hospital donation, community service certificate and your team photo.
 Arrival should be scheduled between 12-3 PM on the first day and departures between 12-5 PM on the last day.
-Due to the nature of the program, departing flights MUST be after 12 PM on the final day of camp.
+Due to the nature of the program, departing flights need to be after 12 PM on the final day of camp.

 Activities